-The Peg Perego Book for Two is a side-by-side double stroller that looks stylish, and all dressed up with somewhere to go.
+The Peg Perego Book for Two is a side-by-side stroller that looks stylish, and all dressed up with somewhere to go.
 This stroller performed well in most of our tests and had impressive features for parents and passengers.
 With a higher score for the ease of use metric and impressive scores for quality and safety, the Peg is hard to overlook.
-Unfortunately, while it does accept two infant car seats, there is only one car seat you can choose.
+Unfortunately, while it accepts two infant car seats, there is only one car seat you can choose.
 And while we gave that car seat an award, we think it is a mistake not to offer adapters for other brands.
-However, the real downside is the maneuverability of this stroller that came in below average and should arguably be more impressive for a stroller in this price range.
-With a change to rubber tires and the ability to fold it with the adapter attached, this stroller might be more of a contender.
+The real downside is the maneuverability of this stroller that came in below average and should arguably be more impressive for a stroller in this price range.
+With a change to rubber tires and the ability to fold it with the adapters attached, this stroller could be a contender.
 As is, it is not an award winner but may be a good choice for fans of Peg Perego or parents already interested in the Peg Perego Primo Viaggio 4-35 infant car seat.

 Peg Perego Book for Two Review

 Pros: Accepts two car seats, nap worthy, easy to use